 We see here a sacrificial animal prepared here which hints at a covenant style meal prepared by someone who knew Who it was he was serving.

 Ancient Near Easterners knew the covenant protocol long before Moses recorded it in Genesis.
-In fact these patterns and practices were most likely established immediately at the fall with the animal skins God provided Adam and Eve with.
+In fact, these patterns and practices were most likely established immediately in the fall with the animal skins God provided Adam and Eve with.
 Abel appears to understand how this works when he brings a firstling of the flock to the altar.